Have you just discovered your yogurt project still looks like milk? So now you’re asking, “What Can I Do with Failed

-For example, I heated 3 batches of milk (2 quarts each) last night.
+For example, I heated three batches of milk (2 quarts each) last night.
 As usual, I set them on the counter to cool down to approximately 110 degrees.

 Later in the evening, I went to bed without thinking about the milk again until I awoke at 6:00 this morning.
 As I lay in bed, it hit me that I forgot to add the

 Throwing out all that milk was unthinkable.
 It didn’t smell bad, so I heated the milk to 100 degrees, added a little more starter, and incubated as usual.
 Five hours later, I had perfect yogurt.

 Did you set up your incubation system to the correct temperature?

 Another scenario I often hear about is forgetting to turn on the heat for your incubation “system.”
 Again, if the milk still smells OK, reheat milk mixture to 100 degrees F. Turn on your heat source for incubation and give the milk a few more hours to make yogurt.

 Is your yogurt too thin?

 Perhaps your “fail” could be better described as drinkable yogurt.
 As long as it smells good, you could try again.

-Nevertheless, my recommendation is to use it as is even if it’s not what you originally planned.
+Nevertheless, my recommendation is to use it as it is even if it’s not what you originally planned.
 Try it in smoothies or substitute it for buttermilk in baked goods such as these cinnamon biscuits.

 As one of my readers once told me, “The yogurt gods can be fickle.”
 Whenever you’re dealing with a live organism, the results can be unpredictable.